+What do we all crave?
 Peace.
 A Sense of Humor.
-Great, effective communication with your kids, or spouse.
+Great, effective communication with our kids, or partner.

 A feeling of CAN-DO when it comes to change or unexpected surprises, like when you lost your job, got divorced, or found out you had cancer.

-We’d LOVE to have these qualities come naturally in our lives.
-To feel calm, spiritual and free no matter WHAT happens.
+We'd LOVE to have these qualities come naturally in our lives.
+It'd be nice to feel super cool, spiritual and free no matter WHAT happens.

 But it's NOT EASY.
 You've tried a ton of stuff, too, and you've learned a lot.
 You've been involved in therapy, healing methods, learning groups, self-development.
 You've gone through the programs.